 (– StaTiKzz and thetechgame.com)

 Although pace in itself of course isn’t and shouldn’t be dependent on skill, being fast and running fast are two different things.
 In order to outrun the opponent, you need more than a sprint speed.
-The clip below was posted to FUTHEAD forums’s scripting rant discussion thread as an example of how the game supposedly allows slower players to outrun faster players as part of the alleged scripting scheme:
+In a YouTube clip, which unfortunately was deleted later, we saw an example of how the game allegedly allows slower players to outrun faster players as part of the alleged scripting scheme – according to the author behind the clip:

 “He [Gomez] is slower than all of my defenders and somehow still outpaced them and scored from that angle.
 I won in penalties and this was his only serious shot.
 I definitely had more shots than that.
 His goalie was fucking unreal.”